-Looking back, I realize that I was raised in a very strange world.
-At the center of that world was my mother, who was single, addicted to heroin, and—at least to me—the best mom in the world.
+Looking back, I realise that I was raised in a very strange world.
+At the centre of that world was my mother, who was single, addicted to heroin, and – at least to me – the best mum in the world.

 Every day, there would be a moment where she'd tell me, "I’ll be there in a second, mousey," before disappearing into her bedroom with a few of her friends and locking the door.
 As a seven-year-old, I would stand by that locked door for ages, trying to imagine what was happening on the other side.